rafrombrc/FirefoxID-Server/README.txt

     python-2.6
     python-virtualenv
-    libsasl2-dev (required for stand-alone)
+    (the following are required for stand-alone)
+        openldap-devel
+        openssl-devel
+    or
+        libsasl2-dev
-    libssl-dev (required for stand-alone)
+        libssl-dev

 We run the package via nginx, although there's no requirement for deployment.
     nginx